nclskfm/nclskfm/README.md

 ### Joke of the hour
 <!-- joke -->
->When Chuck Norris throws exceptions, it's across the room.
+>Chuck Norris and Mr. T walked into a bar.
+The bar was instantly destroyed, as that level of awesome cannot be contained in one building.
 <!-- /joke -->

-*Last update: Fri, 14 May 2021 08:28:26 GMT*
+*Last update: Fri, 14 May 2021 09:25:36 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)